emprahtheodosius/BelleCartographieTGC/README.md

 Added thicker national borders from PastelThickMod (which you can also find on my git)

-Contains partial endonym's localization for country names, use at will, delete it if you prefer basic names
+Contains partial endonym's localization for country names, use at will, delete it if you prefer basic names ```diff - test```